What is Hedging?

 So a company can hedge a given risk in more than one way.
 The organization can decide which of the available options is the best (given the availability of its resources and the constraints).

 How does Hedging Work?

-Hedging can be done for items which have a fixed value or for items which have a variable value.
+Hedging can be done for items that have a fixed value or for items that have a variable value.